octave-app/octave-app-bundler/README.md

 Homebrew formulae used for Octave.app are in the [octave-app/octave-app tap](https://github.com/octave-app/homebrew-octave-app).

-## How it works

-Octave-app-bundler uses Homebrew to build and install Octave and all its dependencies.
-This is done in a separate Homebrew prefix under the target application so it doesn't interfere with any existing Homebrew installations.
-It then bundles those programs as a macOS app bundle, and creates an installer DMG using andreyvit's [create-dmg tool](https://github.com/andreyvit/create-dmg).

 ## Usage

 Again, if you just want to use Octave, you should [download the pre-built binary](https://octave-app.github.io/Download.html) instead of running octave-app-bundler yourself.